Saturday, January 28, 2012

 The biggest problem in churches today is not lack of finances, or declining membership or lack of passion for the Gospel.
 It's fear of change.

 We know this because all the best-selling church leadership books tell us this.
-All the popular authors , church professionals and superpastors declare it to be so.
+All the popular authors , church professionals and superpastors have claimed that it's true.
 What better authority do we have than experts, leaders and celebrities?

 So we must stop fearing change and instead learn to embrace it.